carloscabo/responsive-youtube-player-with-playlist/README.md

 At this moment **RYPP** supports one instance per page, that means you cannot add several **RYPP** players in the same page... sorry for the inconvenience.

+Testing in IE. Right now its only tested in Chrome.
+Any bug report will b great apretiated.

 ## Usage

 Basic `HTML` element: